-Any overall strategy that seeks to address National Cyber Security (NCS) will most likely need to orientate itself according to various parameters: what is the purpose of the strategy? who is the intended audience?
-These are standard questions for any national security strategy and are independent of the cyber security domain.
-But what is inherent to the cyber security topic are more specific questions: firstly, where is the strategy directed at, what is its actual purpose, who are the stakeholders?
-Secondly, how is the cyber security domain segmented, and how are the different interpretations of NCS understood?
+Any overall strategy that seeks to address National Cybersecurity (NCS) will most likely need to orientate itself according to various parameters: what is the purpose of the strategy? who is the intended audience?
+These are standard questions for any national security strategy and are independent of the cybersecurity domain.
+But what is inherent to the cybersecurity topic are more specific questions: firstly, where is the strategy directed at, what is its actual purpose, who are the stakeholders?
+Secondly, how is the cybersecurity domain segmented, and how are the different interpretations of NCS understood?
 And thirdly, how does this all relate to the wider well-being of the nation?

-For these last three questions The NATO Cooperative Cyber Defense Centre of Excellence suggests three conceptual tools to help focus strategic deliberations: respectively, they are termed the 'three dimensions', the 'five mandates', and the 'five dilemmas' of national cyber security.
+For these last three questions the North Atlantic Treaty Organization (NATO) Cooperative Cyber Defence Centre of Excellence (NATO CCD COE) suggests three conceptual tools to help focus strategic deliberations: respectively, they are termed the 'three dimensions', the 'five mandates', and the 'five dilemmas' of national cybersecurity.
 Together they provide for a comprehensive view of the topic.
-Not all NCSS will want to provide equal weight to the different aspects of national cyber security described in their Manual.
+Not all NCSS will want to provide equal weight to the different aspects of national cybersecurity described in their Manual.
 Therefore, these tools are intended to provide an overview of what aspects can be considered, rather than a checklist of what should be taken into account. (of what should be done.)

-The Three Dimensions: Governmental, National, and International
+3.1.2 The Three Dimensions: Governmental, National, and International

-Any approach to a NCS strategy needs to consider the 'three dimensions' of activity: the governmental, the national (or societal) social and the international.
+Any approach to a NCS strategy needs to consider the 'three dimensions' of activity: the governmental, the national (or societal) and the international.

-The Five Mandates of National Cyber Security
+3.1.3 The Five Mandates of National Cybersecurity

-Within the general context of discussing national cyber security, it is important to keep in mind that this is not one single subject area.
+Within the general context of discussing national cybersecurity, it is important to keep in mind that this is not one single subject area.
 Rather, it is possible to split the issue of NCS into five distinct perspectives or 'mandates', each of which could be addressed by different government departments.
-This split is not an ideal state, but it is a reality due to the complexity and depth of cyber security as a whole: Military Cyber, Counter Cyber Crime, Intelligence and Counter-Intelligence, Critical Infrastructure Protection and National Crisis Management and Cyber Diplomacy' and Internet Governance:
+This split is not an ideal state, but it is a reality due to the complexity and depth of cybersecurity as a whole: Military Cyber, Counter Cyber Crime, Intelligence and Counterintelligence, Critical Infrastructure Protection, National Crisis Management and Cyber Diplomacy and Internet Governance.

-The Five Dilemmas of National Cybersecurity
+3.1.4 The Five Dilemmas of National Cybersecurity

-National cyber security is a tool to reach a desired state of affairs (desired situation, not an end).
-Most nations define a strategic goal of a safe and secure environment within which they can achieve full economic potential and protect citizens from various cyber and non-cyber related risks, both domestic and foreign.
-To achieve this, NCS must deal with its own, overarching set of 'national cyber security dilemmas'.
+National cybersecurity is a tool to reach a desired state of affairs (desired situation, not an end).
+Most nations define a strategic goal of a safe and secure environment within which they can achieve full economic potential and protect citizens from various cyber and noncyber related risks, both domestic and foreign.
+To achieve this, NCS must deal with its own, overarching set of 'national cybersecurity dilemmas'.
 In international relations theory, the traditional 'security dilemma' states that both a country's security strength and its weakness can create unfavorable reactions in their adversaries.
 The NCS Dilemmas are, however, different: both a strong and a weak NCS posture can have economic and social costs: